 When should I activate the eSIM, before or upon arrival?

-Install the profile with the QR at home, with Wi-Fi, but do not activate data until you land in Dubai.
+Install the profile with the QR code at home, with Wi-Fi, but do not activate data until you land in Dubai.
 This way, you don't consume the plan prematurely.

 Conclusion